 Please be aware that printing any pages, whether colour or black and white, from a colour printer (printers with a suffix of -COL1 or -COL2) will be charged at the colour printing rate.

 The College has a room that may be used by students for prayer or quiet contemplation.
 Students wishing to use this facility should go to Reception where the Receptionist will explain how to use the room.

 Silent Study Area

 The serious risks to life and health of smoking are well-known, and the College urges any students who smoke to try to stop.
 Information and advice is available at http://nhs.uk and searching for smoking (quitting).
-In the College, there is information from the Guidance Office.
+In the College, there is information from student services.

 For safety reasons related to potential congestion, students are also asked not to smoke on the Hills Road pavement between Homerton Street and Purbeck Road.
 The same restriction applies to most of Purbeck Road (a private road owned by the College), except for a designated area just beyond the College car park entrance.
 Students can smoke in this area providing that they do so without causing a nuisance.
 Please put stubs in the bin.

 The Sports & Tennis Centre offers the following facilities:

 - Squash Court

 - Six Outdoor Tennis Courts